praritagarwal/Visualizing-CNN-Layers/README.md

 ## Visualizing CNN Layers.ipynb

+This was my first attempt at visualizing the features learnt by the layers of a neural net.

 In this notebook, I trained a simple neural network on the MNIST dataset.
 My architecture consisting of 2 Convolutional layers and one linear layer.

 I then registered a forward *hook* for each of the convolutional layer, using which I was able to obtain the output produced by that layer in response to an image-input to the network.
 This was based on [this](https://discuss.pytorch.org/t/visualize-feature-map/29597) discussion.
 We can now analyse this output to see what parts of the input image activate the layer the most.